 Be the first to Rate It!

 Tennessee State University is more than just an FCS school on the Northern edge of downtown Nashville.
-As a historically black college, TSU was a breeding ground for some of the greatest and most recognizable athletes due to the segregated South of the 1960’s and ‘70’s.
+As a historically black college, TSU was home to some of the greatest and most recognizable athletes due to the segregated South of the 1960s and 70s.
 Schools like Alabama and other SEC powers shied away from recruiting African-American players in that day and time.

 Heck, if we wanted to get crazy, we could go on and on all day about a lady that could run pretty fast and decided to become a Tigerbelle under another Tennessee coaching legend, Ed Temple.
 While at TSU, she traveled to Rome, Italy and won three gold medals in the 1960 Olympics, but who hasn’t done that, right?
 She was a lady that went by the name Wilma Rudolph.

 That’s the history on the team.
 See below to get the scoop on where they play a majority of their home games on Saturdays in the fall.

 The entire west end of Nissan Stadium is closed off.
 The only concessions available are inside the East concourse, but that seems appropriate for the size of the crowd in attendance.
 The good news is this is an NFL stadium, but the concessions are at OVC prices.
 That’s not to say they are giving the food away, but you aren’t spending $25 for a hot dog and a soda.